LVK-96/chili-iot/README.md

 SERVER_PORT = "your-port"
 ```

-These are processed by `cmake/setup_secrets.cmake` and injected at compile time using `-include` to keep them out of build logs.
+These are processed by `cmake/setup_secrets.cmake` and injected at compile time.

 ## Troubleshooting